Sisyphoz/FFT-Calculator/README.md

 # FFT-Calculator
 A simple FFT (Fast Fourier Transform) calculator with Web UI.

-To run the app, tou need to have Python 3.+ installed.
+To run the app, you need to have Python 3.+ installed.
 Then, install the required packages by running:

 pip install -r requirements.txt